 To assess whether the shape of an observed SAD was statistically unlikely, we calculated Simpson’s evenness and skewness for the observed SAD and compared these observed values to the distributions of evenness and skewness obtained from that community’s sampled feasible set.
-An observed SAD’s deviation from its feasible set was determined by assessing what percent of values in its sampled distributions for skewness and evenness were below the observed values.
-This percentile rank is comparable across different community sizes, allowing broad-scale assessment across wide ranges of S and N. When we compare across communities, if communities tend to reflect random draws from their feasible set, their percentile rank values should be uniformly distributed from 0 to 100.
+An observed SAD’s deviation from its feasible set was determined by computing the percentile rank of its skewness and evenness relative to the sampled distributions for skewness and evenness, respectively.
+These percentile ranks are comparable across different community sizes, allowing broad-scale assessment across wide ranges of S and N. After aggregating across communities, if communities represent random draws from their feasible set, their percentile rank values should be uniformly distributed from 0 to 100.
 However, if observed SADs are consistently more skewed or even than their feasible sets, the percentile values will be disproportionately concentrated towards the extremes.
-This logic breaks down if there are very few unique values in the distribution of possible values, which can occur for small feasible sets.
-We excluded instances for which the distribution of possible values had fewer than 20 unique values, because in these cases, it is impossible for an observation to fall above or below the 95th or 5th percentile.
+This comparison breaks down if there are very few unique values in the distributions of skewness and evenness, which can occur for small feasible sets.
+We therefore excluded communities when the distribution of possible values for the sampled feasible set had fewer than 20 unique values (in these cases, it is impossible for an observation to fall above or below the 95th or 5th percentile, respectively).

 The narrowness of the expectation

-We also used these distributions of skewness and evenness from the sampled feasible set to describe the relative narrowness or breadth of the statistical expectation over gradients of S and N, in order to assess whether there could be challenges in determining whether small communities differ from their randomly-generated expectations.
-We quantified the narrowness of a distribution as the ratio of the range of values encompassed within a 95% interval to the full range of values in the distribution (Figure).
+We also used the distributions of skewness and evenness from the sampled feasible set to describe the relative narrowness or breadth of the statistical expectation, in order to assess whether there could be challenges in determining whether communities differ from their randomly-generated expectations.
+We quantified the narrowness of a distribution as the ratio of the range of values encompassed within a 95% density interval relative to the full range of values in the distribution (Figure).
 This allowed us to isolate and compare the narrowness of distributions that are not necessarily normally distributed and vary considerably in their actual values, means, ranges, and standard deviations.
 This metric corresponds qualitatively to more computationally-intensive approaches to measuring the self-similarity of the elements of feasible sets (Supplement).

 Results